This post is for The Dynamic Duos in Classic Film Blogathon Hosted by Classic Movie Hub and Once upon a screen…

 The vulgarity and brashness of the film can be considered a way to materialize a stylistic extreme or indulgence to reflect back at us the “spectator”, the character’s conflicts and emotional states of mind.
 Essentially we are at the mercy of Jane’s madness as is Blanche, which ultimately drives the entire film.

 Blanche’s trajectory in the film is about deprivation.
 There is Jane’s method of slow starvation.
 Blanche is not only nutrient deprived, but she is also psychologically tortured into fearing her food.
-She is already bound to her wheel chair from the car crash that smashed her spine.
+She is already bound to her wheelchair from the car crash that smashed her spine.
 Then, Jane takes her mail, and hides any notes to the neighbor.
 She rips all the phone wires out of the wall within reach of Blanche, or she takes the phone off the hook.
-She then ties Blanche up and tapes her mouth shut, so her mobility and speech are restricted even more, until it ceases all together.
-Both hands bound by chains rigged to the ceiling.
+She then ties Blanche up and tapes her mouth shut, so her mobility and speech are restricted even more until it ceases altogether.
+Both hands are bound by chains rigged to the ceiling.

 From the psychological warfare in an atmosphere of Gothic regression emphasized by Jane’s monstrous feminine make-up and Blanche’s captivity.
 This environment of sibling rivalry and ancient grievances will be expressed in sadomasochism and emotional torment.
 The action becomes progressively violent.
 Though no blood is spilled, as a horror it’s minimal… but unusual.

 I’ll begin after the two characters have grown older and now live in the claustrophobic Gothic dinosaur in the Hollywood hills.
-Crawford’s Blanche now an aging movie star from the silver screen and Davis’ Jane drenched in decrepitude from years of alcoholism and bitterness.
-Once a child star of vaudeville now just a slouching drunk in pale white war paint..
+Crawford’s Blanche is now an aging movie star from the silver screen and Davis’ Jane is drenched in decrepitude from years of alcoholism and bitterness.
+Once a child star of vaudeville now just a slouching drunk in pale white war paint.

 “Sister, sister, oh so fair, why is there blood all over your hair?”